douglascayers/sfdc-preserve-chatter-files-on-lead-conversion/README.md

 # Preserve Chatter Files on Lead Conversion

 Simple Lead trigger that moves Chatter Files to the converted Account, Contact, and Opportunity upon Lead Conversion.

-You might also be interested in my blog post about [Advanced Lead Conversion using Process Builder](https://douglascayers.com/2016/06/26/advanced-lead-conversion-with-process-builder/).
+You might also be interested in my blog posts about [Advanced Lead Conversion using Process Builder](https://douglascayers.com/2016/06/26/advanced-lead-conversion-with-process-builder/) and [Preserve Related Lists and Chatter on Lead Conversion](https://douglascayers.com/2016/05/29/salesforce-preserve-related-lists-and-chatter-on-lead-conversion/).

 <a href="https://githubsfdeploy.herokuapp.com">
   <img alt="Deploy to Salesforce"